Faculty and Staff Tuition Assistance - Human Resources at Ohio State

 See the plan document for more detail about plan requirements.
 Failure to meet any of the plan conditions will require payment by you to the Office of University Bursar for any costs associated with course enrollment.

 You may incur fee adjustments (which also may be referred to as forfeiture charges) if you withdraw from courses.
-The Plan will pay the fee adjustment for one academic term while you are actively employed with the university.
+The Plan will pay the fee adjustment for one academic semester while you are actively employed with the university.
+Tuition Fees incurred due to a change in eligibility or termination are not eligible for one-time fee adjustment.
 A completed One-Time-Forgiveness Benefit Application and approval from the Office of Human Resources is required.
 You can only use this waiver once.
 Fee adjustments will be your responsibility if you have already used the one-time waiver.

 Employees may enroll in day and/or evening courses.
 Scheduled class time and course work must not interfere with the performance of job duties and responsibilities; however, supervisors/managers are encouraged to allow flexible schedules when possible.